yellowchimney/a_kata_a_day/README.md

 18.[Decode_morse](src/decode_morse.py) - updated with part 2, decoding binary srting to morse code.

 19.[Caesars_cypher](src/caesars_cypher.py) - decrypts a message using a Caesar cypher, as a bonus, it also encrypts a message using a Caesar cypher.

+20.[Remove_values](src/remove_values.py) - removes a value from an array and returns the length of the array.